-- Business case: TNC has enhanced its resource mobilization in 2020, including the President of the Board of Trustees and a professional fund-raising consultant.
-But there is still concern among evaluation interviewees that the business case for private sector contributions remains too weak. - Double charges: Some private and semi-private utilities and companies already contribute to other statutory payments that are earmarked for conservation efforts.
-For instance, Kenya Electricity Company consumers already pay a conservation levy to the Water Resource Authority (WRA) that has a conservation mandate, although reportedly most of this money is used for WRA's operational and administrative costs. - Image/PR: When companies are willing to make a contribution, it is generally for more short-term image reasons, often a once-in-a-time contribution rather than a long-term commitment. - Changing political preferences: The Nairobi Water and Sewerage Company had initially planned to make a US\$600k contribution, but then withdrew for political reasons when the Nairobi Governorship changed and the need to support the Water Fund was de-prioritized. - Lack of policy support: Conservation funding is currently not sufficiently consolidated.
+Business case: TNC has enhanced its resource mobilization in 2020, including the President of the Board of Trustees and a professional fund-raising consultant.
+But there is still concern among evaluation interviewees that the business case for private sector contributions remains too weak.

+Double charges: Some private and semi-private utilities and companies already contribute to other statutory payments that are earmarked for conservation efforts.
+For instance, Kenya Electricity Company consumers already pay a conservation levy to the Water Resource Authority (WRA) that has a conservation mandate, although reportedly most of this money is used for WRA's operational and administrative costs.

+Image/PR: When companies are willing to make a contribution, it is generally for more short-term image reasons, often a once-in-a-time contribution rather than a long-term commitment.

+Changing political preferences: The Nairobi Water and Sewerage Company had initially planned to make a US\$600k contribution, but then withdrew for political reasons when the Nairobi Governorship changed and the need to support the Water Fund was de-prioritized.

+Lack of policy support: Conservation funding is currently not sufficiently consolidated.
 This includes sectorwide policy support for the consolidation of conservations funds/levies and channeling the same to initiatives such as the Water Fund.
-There are advanced discussions now to lobby the Government more strongly to support the Water Fund.
+There are advanced discussions now to lobby the Government more strongly to advantageous for policy engagement and access to public sector funding."
+The supervision mission also again proposed for the Fund to increase its discussions with the Water Sector Trust Fund (WSTF) in the Ministry of Water and to identify areas of potential synergy.